shalomeir/snippod-starter-demo-app-server/README.md

 ## Overview

 [**Snippod-Starter-Demo-App-Server**](https://github.com/shalomeir/snippod-starter-demo-app-server) is a **server part** of snippod-starter demo application.
-A 'snippod-starter-demo-app' is a 'Full Stack Single Page Application' for the starter who want to be a web application developer.
+A [**Snippod-Starter-Demo-App**](https://github.com/shalomeir/snippod-starter-demo-app) is a 'Full Stack Single Page Application' for the starter who want to be a web application developer.

-This repository code is based on [Django](https://www.djangoproject.com/) and [Djnago REST Framework](http://www.django-rest-framework.org/).
+This repository code is based on [Django](https://www.djangoproject.com/) and [django REST Framework](http://www.django-rest-framework.org/).
 You can check out the hosted version [**DEMO**](http://snippod-boilerplate-dev.elasticbeanstalk.com/) at [http://snippod-boilerplate-dev.elasticbeanstalk.com/](http://snippod-boilerplate-dev.elasticbeanstalk.com/).

 ## Base Repository, Module